Seaplane crashes in Auckland harbour

 Auckland's Coastguard said they were made aware of the incident about 10.50am but had not yet been required to help, a spokesman said.

-A Sealink ferry is at the scene and assisting with the rescue.
+A Sealink ferry was at the scene and assisted with the rescue.

 A witness on board a passenger ferry nearby described harrowing scenes when the plane hit the water.